DBCDK/dbc-node-logger/README.md

 If set to `1` (`PRETTY_LOG=1`) the logstatements will be formatted with indentation and linebreaks.
 Otherwise each statement will kept as a singleliner.

 ## Documentation
 The Logger can be instantiated with a object defining a few settings.
 If no object is given the below default values will be used.

-If the production flag is set everything goes to Syslog as JSON otherwise it goes to the console prettyprinted.
-Highest level when logging to console is `error` while on Syslog it is `emerg`.

 ### Methods & Parameters